Individualised & Group Support

 One of the main advantages of individualised support is that there is always someone on-hand to work alongside you as you strive to achieve your goals and develop new skills.
 This can be particularly beneficial if you have more complex support needs.
 At the same time, even though you are obtaining individualised support, you have the opportunity to participate in a communal environment, where you are interacting with other people while doing the things of greatest interest to you.

-scosa also provides a range of activities and programs in small group settings where, by way of example, one of our staff members might support three people to take a trip to the local gym or nearby arts centre.
+scosa also provides a range of activities in small group settings where, by way of example, one of our staff members might support three people to take a trip to the local gym or nearby arts centre.
 One of the main advantages of group support is there tends to be closer interaction with other scosa participants, which enables you to develop closer friendships and networks with other people that participate in life at scosa.

 You may also consider the opportunity to access both individualised and group supports.
-As an example, you may prefer to access individualised support to learn how to use an iPad in your own home, while electing to have group support for activities such as going shopping or heading out to the nearby bowling alley.
+As an example, you may prefer to access individualised support to learn how to use technologies in your own home, while electing to have group support for activities such as going shopping or heading out to the nearby bowling alley.